 Dear Sir/Madam,

-1 Further to Addendum 1 to TSB Circular 226, I am pleased to inform you that the Joint ITU-T Study Group 17 and ISO TC 307 / JWG 4 Workshop on “DLT security, identity management and privacy” will take place as a physical event with remote participation on 20 February 2023 at ITU headquarters, in Geneva, Switzerland.
+1 Further to Addendum 1 to TSB Circular 226, I am pleased to inform you that the International Telecommunication Union (ITU), with the support of ISO TC 307/JWG 4, is organizing a workshop on “DLT security, identity management and privacy” which will take place as a physical event with remote participation on 20 February 2023 at ITU headquarters, in Geneva, Switzerland.
 Detailed information concerning the meeting room will be displayed on the screens at the entrance of the ITU headquarters.

 The workshop will be succeeded by the ITU-T Study Group 17 meeting taking place from 21 February to 3 March 2023 at the same venue.